viplovevk/Twitter-Sentiment-Analysis/README.txt

 and data_tokenizer.joblib file into the working directory for steps above

 -input in HTML form needs to be transformed into the tokenized vector before feeding into the loaded DL model

+This project was done in collaboration with:
+Keith Lim
+Sophie Huang
+Alishan Anwar
+Bryan Koh